TartanLlama/wg21/monadic-optional.md

 }
 ```

-`map` has one overload (in pseudocode for exposition):
+`transform` has one overload (expositional):

 ```
 template <class T>
 class optional {
     template <class Return>
-    std::optional<Return> map (function<Return(T)> func);
+    std::optional<Return> transform (function<Return(T)> func);
 };
 ```

-It takes any callable object (like a function).
-If the `optional` does not have a value stored, then an empty optional is returned.
-Otherwise, the given function is called with the stored value as an argument, and the return value is returned inside an `optional`.
+It takes any invocable.
+If the optional does not have a value stored, then an empty optional is returned.
+Otherwise, the given function is called with the stored value as an argument, and the return value is returned inside an optional.

 If you come from a functional programming or category theory background, you may recognise this as a functor map.

 ## `and_then`

-`and_then` is like `map`, but it is used on functions which may not return a value.
+`and_then` is used to compose functions which return `std::optional`.

 For example, say you have `std::optional<std::string>` and a function like `std::stoi` which returns a `std::optional<int>` instead of throwing on failure.
 Rather than manually checking the optional string before calling, you could do this: